MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 When you add an app from the SharePoint Store to the App Catalog, you make it available for site owners to add from the My apps page.

-1. In the App Catalog, select **SharePoint Store** in the left pane.
+1. On the Manage apps page, select **SharePoint Store** in the left pane.

 2. Search for an app or select a category on the left to scroll through available apps.